mwhudson/subiquity/DESIGN.md

 subiquity supports a limited form of automation in the form of an "answers file".
-This yaml file provides data that controllers can use to drive the UI automatically (this is not a replacement for preseeding: that is to be designed during the 18.10 cycle).
+This yaml file provides data that controllers can use to drive the UI automatically (this is not a replacement for preseeding: that is "autoinstall" which has its own documentation).
 There are some answers files in the `examples/` directory that are run as a sort of integration test for the UI.

 Tests (and lint checks) are run by travis using lxd.
 See `.travis.yml` and `./scripts/test-in-lxd.sh` and so on.